mhostetter/galois/README.md

 Out[19]: GF([ 67,  47, 192,   2], order=3^5)
 ```

-More complicated arithmetic, like square root and logarithm base alpha, are also supported.
+More complicated arithmetic, like square root and logarithm base $\alpha$, are also supported.

 ```python
 In [20]: np.sqrt(x)